spotlight2001/angular-web-component-portal/README.md

 * configure JIT build and run from dist
 * configure AOT prod build and run from dist
 * check polyfills for IE11
+* check JWT from portal to child web component modules and interceptors